San Francisco Art Institute: Closure

+In February 2022 the University of San Francisco (USF) and SFAI announced that they had entered into an agreement to study the acquisition of SFAI by USF.
+Then, in July, after 5 months of due diligence, USF officially decided not to merge with the SFAI, citing insurmountable financial liabilities, poor enrollment projections, and extensive deferred maintenance as reasons the deal was not feasible.After the failed merger attempt with USF, the San Francisco Art Institute ceased all course and degree programs and held its final commencement and graduation ceremony on July 12, 2022.
+In August, a new nonprofit, SFAI Legacy Foundation + Archive (SFAI LF+A), was created as a separate entity from the SFAI fine arts college to protect the school’s name and historical artifacts and preserve SFAI's history.

 On April 26, 2023, the San Francisco Art Institute filed for Chapter 7 liquidation.
 The campus was put up for sale in late June, with an announcement that Diego Rivera's mural in the Diego Rivera Gallery, The Making of a Fresco, Showing the Building of a City, with an assessed value of $50 million, would be sold as part of the property unless no satisfactory offer is received, in which case it might be available for separate sale.

 In late February 2024, a nonprofit corporation endowed by Laurene Powell Jobs bought the campus including the mural for approximately $30 million, with the stated intention of continuing its use as an arts institution.
 It is planned to house the California Academy of Studio Arts, which will offer free one-year study residencies to 30 emerging visual artists.

 Academics

 SFAI offered Bachelor of Arts (BA), Bachelor of Fine Arts (BFA), Master of Arts (MA), and Master of Fine Arts (MFA) degrees.
 SFAI also offered Low-Residency MFAs and Post-Baccalaureate certificates in Studio Art.